atuttle/blog/blog/2021/introducing-semaphore.md

 Today I'm excited to tell you about a new open source project I've been working on, called [Semaphore][github].<sup>1</sup>

 It's a minimalist feature flags engine for CFML applications.
 What's **not** included?
-Persistence of flag data, a UI for flag management, and pretty much anything else.
+Persistence of flag data, and a UI for flag management.

 If you're not familiar with what **feature flags** are, I would encourage you to listen to [Working Code episode 18: "Feature Flags (Finally!)"][wcff], or read [Ben Nadel's article explaining how his team uses them][benblog].
 Or both.